BernhardRode/BernhardRode/README.md

-🚨 I’m currently working on cloud based safety services @ Bosch
+🚨 I’m currently working @BoschGlobal

 💬 Ask me about, whatever you want.